OlegKunitsyn/cobolget/README.md

 <h5 align="center"><img src="/sequence.svg" alt="COBOLget" width="60%"></h5>

-In contrast to other Package Managers, COBOLget only analyzes `Manifest` files in [JSON format](https://cobolget.com/schema.json) and does not clone nor crawl origin source-code.
+In contrast to other Package Managers, COBOLget only analyzes `Manifest` files in [JSON format](https://cobolget.com/schema.json) and does not clone nor crawl the source-code.
 Package installation will fail if the maintainer decides restrict access to the repository or revoke the `Team Token`.
+COBOLget protects packages from a malicious take-over.
+Organizations, packages and origins are enforced by the Registry reserving distinct names for the maintainer upon the first indexing, forever.
+Disadvantage of this security policy is an inability to have mirrors of the repositories and migrate the packages between them.

 ### Using Packages
 To start using `cobolget` in your project you need the `Manifest` file which describes the project and its dependencies.